Our social media community guidelines

 • Do not post about issues that are off topic i.e. spam.

-On Facebook and Instagram we use filters to automatically hide obscenities, and will use our own discretion to hide comments that go against these guidelines.
+On Facebook and Instagram we use filters to automatically hide obscenities.
+We will also use our own discretion to hide comments that go against our guidelines.
 If we do so, we will comment to let you know this is the case, unless your comments have contravened the policy and we have explained this to you previously.
 Your comment may still be visible to you, but won't be visible to others using the site.
 On rare occasions, we may block users from the page if the nature of their comments does not change, but we will always warn you of this and highlight our commenting guidelines before doing so.
 Facebook's general community guidelines should also be considered when using the site.

 Our social media channels are routinely moderated Monday to Friday.